by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 It's a great activity for the kids (read: have the kids do the bending down!)

-Strawberries are easy to grow in pots, or in beds, no matter the size of your backyard.
+Strawberries are easy to grow in pots, or in beds, no matter the size of your backyard, or lack thereof.

 After you've dehydrated your strawberries, you'll want to pack them away safely.
-Learn how to do just that by reading our Storing Dehydrated Food page.
+Learn how to do just that by reading my Storing Dehydrated Food page.

-We cover the six steps from buying to storing!
-Speaking of the six steps, don't forget to sign up for our free Six Simple Steps eBook and/or visit our home page to learn more.
+There are six steps from buying to storing!
+Speaking of the six steps, don't forget to sign up for our free Six Simple Steps eBook to learn more.

 Thanks for stopping by to learn how to dehydrate strawberries.
 If you have any questions, feel free to contact me here.

 Thanks for visiting how to dehydrate strawberries!
-See more fruits here.
+Reminder: See more fruits here.